Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 5. Unlock gSender (Click the lock icon at the top of the screen)
 6. Proceed as normal

+Remember to home each time you startup and connect to the machine.
+You can tweak your Homing Cycle settings to require this on startup too if you wish.

+Learn more about using your [Limit Switches](https://resources.sienci.com/view/lmk2-limit-switches/#using-limit-switches).

 Go carve something cool friend!

 ## Open Source